Nigeria

 Advocacy

-• Strongly condemn all continuing violations committed against children, and demand that all parties uphold their obligations under international humanitarian law (IHL) and human rights law (IHRL);
+• Strongly condemn all violations committed against children, and demand that all parties uphold their obligations under international humanitarian law (IHL) and human rights law (IHRL); urge all parties to end and prevent all grave violations against children, including an immediate cessation of all abduction, recruitment and use, and rape and sexual violence of children;

-• Call on the Government and the Civilian Joint Task Force (CJTF) to sustain gains made through implementation of the CJTF’s 2017 action plan and to swiftly implement its remaining provisions on trainings on children’s rights and establishing accountability mechanisms;
+• Call on the Government and the Civilian Joint Task Force (CJTF) to continue sustaining gains made through implementation of the CJTF’s 2017 action plan and to swiftly implement its remaining provisions on trainings on children’s rights and establishing accountability mechanisms;

 Partnerships